bagdadiemre/contact-form-management-system_react-nodejs/README.md

 ## Features

-- User authentication and authorization based on roles.
+- User authentication and authorization based on roles. (admin full permission on app - reader only read-only messages)
 - Login page for users with username and password.
 - User profile dropdown menu with logout functionality.
 - Responsive design for various screen sizes.